wanjee/ShuweeAdminBundle/README.md

 [![Total Downloads](https://poser.pugx.org/wanjee/shuwee-admin-bundle/downloads)](https://packagist.org/packages/wanjee/shuwee-admin-bundle)
 [![License](https://poser.pugx.org/wanjee/shuwee-admin-bundle/license)](https://packagist.org/packages/wanjee/shuwee-admin-bundle)

-ShuweeAdminBundle is part of Shuwee project.
-It is the administration part of the project.
+ShuweeAdminBundle is a simple administration for your Symfony entities.
+It aims to be very easy to implement and use.

 Shuwee name comes from a Lakota word : čhuwí.
 It's defined as the upper back of the body.
-It is aimed to manage single page applications.

 ## Install